 - Grants or exemptions you may be entitled to

-If you have any money worries, or if you are in debt and you want some advice, the advisers will be able to talk you through your options and help you find the best way forward.
+If you have any money worries, or want to find out if you are missing out on money you are entitled to, the advisers will be able to talk you through your options and help you find the best way forward.

 Who can get a free Financial Health Check?